guidupuy/git-oneflow/README.md

 4. No Profit :( and surefire way to mess things up quickly and embarrassingly.

 For a good overview of why you should _and_ when you shouldn't use rebase read [this](https://git-scm.com/book/en/v2/Git-Branching-Rebasing#_rebase_peril)

-I have simply put together some CLI commands to leverage the OneFlow model.

 I have remained strictly faithful to how Adam defines the worlflow without adding anything fancy (yet).
 This means that, by default, **_git-OneFlow_** works with one main branch only (`master`) and new features are rebased.
 Check the [initialisation](#initialisation) section.